AbsaOSS/hyperdrive/README.md

     See the License for the specific language governing permissions and limitations under the License.

-# Hyperdrive - A Lambda Fast-to-Batch Ingestion Framework for Spark
+# Hyperdrive - An extensible streaming ingestion pipeline on top of Apache Spark

 ### Build Status
 | master | develop |